 The new and more improved versions have combined data management platforms with the demand-side platform and data analysis tool to provide better outcomes.

-Oracle DMP: Oracle helps create information-rich profiles combining first and third-party data.
-It offers a platform to work on cookie-based customers.
+Oracle helps create information-rich profiles combining first and third-party data.
+It offers a platform to work with cookie-based customers.
 The only drawback of Oracle is the not-so-smooth user interface.

-Still Confused?
-Here Are Questions You Should Ask Before Choosing a DMP
+Still, Confused?
+Here Are Questions You Should Ask Before Choosing a Data Management Platform

 - Does this DMP help with audience discovery and expansion?